AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/add-display-name.md

 # Add a user display name

 You can add a user friendly name that displays on the Users page in AVEVA Connect.
+To add a display name, follow these steps:

 1. In AVEVA Connect, select the profile icon in the top right corner.